spiral/docs/start/install.md

 > Application server will be downloaded automatically (`php-curl` and `php-zip` required).

-Once the application is installed you can ensure that it was configured properly by executing:
+Once the application installed, you can ensure that it was configured properly by executing:

 ```bash
 $ php ./app.php configure